 Back in February I was posted out to California again for a three week work trip, spending time in San Jose and San Diego.
-During me free weekend I rented a Harley Davidson Road King from EagleRider similar to last September.
+During me free weekend I rented a Harley Davidson Road King from EagleRider similar to last September when I rented a Harley Dyna 103.
 Not my usual kind of bike, but certainly a good laugh and a great way to explore the Bay area, see the sights and occupy a weekend.
-Sit back and watch my Californian Harley antics:
+Sit back and watch my antics on this San Francisco motorcycle rental.

-The Road King was a huge Harley (362 kg), 107 cubic inches or about 1750cc V-Twin.
+The Road King is a huge Harley (362 kg), 107 cubic inches or about 1750cc V-Twin.
 Loads of chrome, crash bars, hard panniers and a big screen.
 To ride it was surprisingly comfortable and relaxed, with oodles of torque to bring on the grins.
-Being February, EagleRider had some great out of season discounts, and California weather was still perfect for riding.
+Being February, EagleRider had some great out of season discounts, and California weather was still perfect for riding the San Francisco roads.